CSS PROFILE/IDOC FAQs

 - The PROFILE fee waiver applies automatically to families that meet defined income and asset guidelines.

 - The PROFILE fee waiver program applies the USDA reduced price lunch income guidelines to the CSS Institutional Methodology (IM) definition of total parent income.
 Total parental income includes both taxable and untaxed income, with the exception of the Earned Income Credit.
-More information about current reduced price lunch income guidelines may be found at http://www.fns.usda.gov/cnd.
+View more information about current reduced price lunch income guidelines

 - Parental assets are also included in the fee waiver eligibility assessment.
 Dependent students whose parents report net assets in the excess of $33,820 are not eligible for a fee waiver.